130+ Python Interview Questions and Answers (2026 Updated)

 31. What is the enumerate() function in Python?

-Enumerate() is a function that is used to iterate through a sequence.
-It keeps track of both elements and the index.
-It takes the collection and returns it as an enumerated object.
+enumerate() is a built-in Python function used to iterate through a sequence while keeping track of both the index and the element.
+It takes a collection such as a list, tuple, or string and returns it as an enumerate object containing index-value pairs.

 32. How does Python do Compile-time and Run-time code checking?